-• The device does not include primary telecom protection!
-When the FXO telephone lines are routed outside the building, additional protection - usually a 350V three-electrode Gas Discharge Tube (GDT) as described in ITU-T K.44 - must be provided at the entry point of the telecom wires into the building (usually on the main distribution frame / MDF), in conjunction with proper grounding.
-The center pin of the GDT (MDF grounding bar) must be connected to the equipotential grounding bus bar of the Telecommunication room.

-- Ensure that the FXO ports are connected to the appropriate, external devices; otherwise, damage to the device may occur. - FXO ports are considered TNV-3.
+- The device does not include primary telecom protection!
+When the FXO telephone lines are routed outside the building, additional protection usually a 350V three-electrode Gas Discharge Tube (GDT) as described in ITU-T K.44 must be provided at the entry point of the telecom wires into the building (usually on the main distribution frame / MDF), in conjunction with proper grounding.
+The center pin of the GDT (MDF grounding bar) must be connected to the equipotential grounding bus bar of the Telecommunication room. - To protect against electrical shock and fire, use a minimum 26-AWG wire to connect FXO ports to the PSTN. - Ensure that the FXO ports are connected to the appropriate, external devices; otherwise, damage to the device may occur. - FXO ports are considered TNV-3.

-- FXO interface is a customer-ordered item. - FXO is the interface replacing the analog telephone and connects to a Public Switched Telephone Network (PSTN) line from the Central Office (CO) or to a Private Branch Exchange (PBX).
+- FXO interface is a separate orderable item. - FXO is the interface replacing the analog telephone and connects to a Public Switched Telephone Network (PSTN) line from the Central Office (CO) or to a Private Branch Exchange (PBX).
 The FXO is designed to receive line voltage and ringing current, supplied from the CO or the PBX (similar to an analog telephone).
 An FXO VoIP device interfaces between the CO/PBX line and the Internet.